 The cumulative effect contribution to surface water and groundwater degradation by the No-Build Alternative will be minimal and limited to what is occurring with pavement runoff.
-Table 4.5-7 lists the increase in impervious surface for the WIS 23 alternatives and associated corridor preservation, with an increase of 183 impervious acres with any build alternative combined with associated corridor preservation.
+Table 4.5-7 lists the increase in impervious surface for the WIS 23 alternatives and associated corridor preservation, with an increase of 183 impervious acres with any build alternative combined with improvements associated with corridor preservation if implemented.
+In the future, if WisDOT determines that transportation improvements are needed within these preserved areas, subsequent environmental documentation would be prepared to evaluate a range of alternatives and associated impacts and costs.

-Table 4.5-7 Increase in Impervious Surface-WIS 23 Alternatives and Possible Associated Corridor Preservation
+Table 4.5-7 Increase in Impervious Surface-WIS 23 Alternatives and Possible Improvements within Preserved Areas

-No- Build Passing Ln Alternative Corridor Preservation Improvements Associated with Passing Ln Alt Hybrid Alternative Corridor Preservation Improvements Associated with Hybrid Alternative 4 lane On alignment Corridor Preservation Improvements Associated with 4 Iane On alignment Added impervious surface (acres) 0 70 113 142 41 178 5
+No-Build Alternative Passing Lane Alternative Corridor Preservation Improvements Associated with Passing Ln Alt Hybrid Alternative Corridor Preservation Improvements Associated with Hybrid Alternative 4-lane On- alignment Alternative Corridor Preservation Improvements Associated with 4-lane On-alignment Added impervious surface (acres) 0 70 113 142 41 178 5

-Increased stormwater runoff and land development under the WIS 23 Build Alternatives may reduce the ability for groundwater recharge and may alter surface water levels, particularly after periods of heavy rain and/or snow melt.
-Over time, the increased development under the WIS 23 Build Alternatives may contribute to incremental increases in the amount of urban runoff that enters and is distributed throughout the Sheboygan River basin.
+Increased stormwater runoff and land development under the WIS 23 build alternatives and improvements associated with corridor preservation, if implemented, may reduce the ability for groundwater recharge and may alter surface water levels, particularly after periods of heavy rain and/or snow melt.
+Over time, the increased development under the WIS 23 build alternatives may contribute to incremental increases in the amount of urban runoff that enters and is distributed throughout the Sheboygan River basin.
 As indicated previously, Lake Winnebago is designated as a Section 303(d) water resource; it is located in the same watershed as the western portion of the WIS 23 corridor and may be at a higher risk for impacts.

 One expert panel member indicated the marshes in the study area receive much of the runoff in this corridor.
-There will be an increased impact to the marshes in the study area under the WIS 23 Build Alternatives because of increased impervious surface area and new development.
+There will be an increased impact to the marshes in the study area under the WIS 23 build alternatives because of increased impervious surface area and new development.
 Other contributors to the cumulative effect on surface water and groundwater quality in the study area include urban and agricultural land use practices and pollutant discharges associated with those uses summarized previously.
 The increased pace of residential development could also have a cumulative effect on surface and ground water quality.